ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-04-backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism.md

 There are a couple of options, like the native PowerShell cmdlets `Start-Job`/`Stop-Job` a.k.a background jobs, Runspaces jobs and Thread jobs but I will just mention two of them.
 One is a nice addition to the most recent version of PowerShell (v7) and the other using a PowerShell module.

 In case you don't know, with PowerShell v7 it's possible to use a new option `-Parallel` with `ForEach-Object`.
-Check PowerShell's team blog post <a href="https://devblogs.microsoft.com/powershell/powershell-foreach-object-parallel-feature/">PowerShell ForEach-Object Parallel Feature</a>.
+Check PowerShell's team blog post [PowerShell ForEach-Object Parallel Feature](https://devblogs.microsoft.com/powershell/powershell-foreach-object-parallel-feature/).

 However, because I don't have (yet :-)) PS7, I will keep leveraging on [PoshRSJob](https://github.com/proxb/PoshRSJob) module, which uses runspaces, created by Boe Prox ([T](https://twitter.com/proxb) \| [B](https://learn-powershell.net/)).
 If this module is unknown to you, as a quick summary, it: